 Historically, the part of the project that normally throws up problems on site is the below ground coordination between the drainage and the below ground services.
 Once Lyons O’Neill and the M&E Engineer believe their models to be coordinated to a point in time, we produce a below ground Kubity model.
 This shows our below ground drainage system, all foundations, ground slabs and below ground services.

 A weblink of this Kubity model is emailed to the M&E Engineers for their initial review.
 We then invite the design team over to walk and talk through the Kubity model to check for any clashes and to discuss with the team if there would be a better design which can marked up over the Kubity model on our Smart screen and shared after with the design team.

 View the models in Kubity by clicking on the links:

 Coordination model: Below ground services: https://www.kubity.com/p/LBFwN5

 Steelwork Connection Detail: Used for AR at meeting: https://www.kubity.com/p/3VgA68

 3D model of the steelwork used for checking purposes: https://www.kubity.com/p/zP1W5t

 How did Kubity enhance your project?

-The project is around 90% structurally complete now and we have only received a handful of RFIs which were mainly changes that the Contractor wanted to make.
+The project is around 90% structurally complete now and we have only received a handful of RFIs which were mainly changes that the contractor wanted to make.
 This is testament to the design team meetings we had using Kubity.
-This has saved Lyons O’Neill a lot of admin time filling in and responding to RFIs that would have eaten into Lyons O’Neill’s profit.
+This has saved Lyons O’Neill a lot of administration time filling in and responding to RFIs that would have eaten into Lyons O’Neill’s profit.

 What did your clients have to say?